vavecafe/vavecafe/docs/getting-started/ai-for-kids.md

 ---

-You can save the above content as `n8n-selfhost-guide.md` and use it as a step-by-step reference for installing n8n on your VPS.
-Enjoy your new self-hosted automation platform!
+By escaping `<vps_hostname>` as shown, the MDX parser will treat it as literal text rather than a JSX element, and the build error should be resolved.
+Commit these changes, and your GitHub Action should pass without MDX errors.